PD301456 website imageryWills & probate.jpg

 Trusts

-Our Probate, Tax Planning and Trusts solicitors can provide advice and support in connection with all types of Trust law, whether you are an existing Trustee, a beneficiary of a Trust or you are setting up a Trust yourself.
+Our Probate, Tax Planning and Trusts solicitors can provide advice and support in connection with all areas of Trust law, whether you are an existing Trustee, a beneficiary of a Trust or you are considering setting up a Trust yourself.

 CONTACT THE TRUSTS TEAM TODAY

-A Trust is a way of passing the benefit of assets to an individual or group of individuals whilst maintaining some control of them and can be used to:
+A Trust is a way of passing the benefit of assets to an individual or group of individuals (or charities) whilst maintaining some control of them and can be used to:

 • Protect assets for your chosen beneficiaries